Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: Simulation Results

-Figs.~\ref{fig:ber_a01}--\ref{fig:ber_a05} show the BER performance of the proposed joint turbo-DPSK-IN receiver (solid lines) with respect to the number of iterations for different impulsive index $A=0.1$, $0.3$, and $0.5$.
-When comparing to the performance of the conventional PSK-IN receiver (dashed lines), we observe that the turbo-DPSK-IN receiver significantly outperforms the PSK-IN receiver in all cases after the first turbo iteration, with a performance gain of around $4.5$~dB at a BER of $10^{-4}$ for $A=0.1$.
-The performance gain is more pronounced for larger impulsive index $A$.
-This demonstrates the effectiveness of incorporating a rate-one differential decoder into the turbo receiver.
-After $10$ turbo iterations, the proposed turbo receiver has about $1.1$, $1.4$, and $2.1$~dB SNR gaps compared to the theoretical bounds derived in Fig.~\ref{fig:air_snr} for channel characterized by $A=0.1$, $0.3$, and $0.5$, respectively.
-The performance gap is larger for a more severe IN channel, which is expected as the channel becomes more challenging to handle.
-Note that the computation complexity for the joint IN detector is the same for both joint turbo-DPSK-IN and PSK-IN receivers, as the rate-one differential structure is efficiently combined into the trellis structure without increasing the number of states as shown in Figs.~\ref{fig:trellis_IN2QPSK} and \ref{fig:trellis_IN2DQPSK}.
+Figs.~\ref{fig:ber_a01}--\ref{fig:ber_a05} show the BER performance of the proposed joint turbo-DE-PSK-IN receiver (solid lines) with respect to the number of iterations for different impulsive indices $A=0.1$, $0.3$, and $0.5$.
+When comparing to the performance of the conventional turbo-PSK-IN receiver (dashed lines), we observe that the turbo-DE-PSK-IN receiver significantly outperforms the turbo-PSK-IN receiver in all cases after the first turbo iteration, with a performance gain of around $4.5$~dB at a BER of $10^{-4}$ for $A=0.1$.
+Notably, despite the use of a relatively simple convolutional code, the proposed receiver approaches the performance of the high-complexity DVB-S2 LDPC-based PSK-IN receiver (dashed red lines) after $10$ iterations.
+This result highlights the efficacy of the rate-one differential structure in providing significant time diversity in impulsive environments.
+Furthermore, the proposed receiver maintains SNR gaps of only $1.1$ to $2.1$~dB relative to the theoretical bounds derived in Fig.~\ref{fig:air_snr}.
+As shown in Figs.~\ref{fig:trellis_IN2QPSK} and \ref{fig:trellis_IN2DQPSK}, these gains are achieved without increasing the trellis state complexity of the joint IN detector.